Cognitive Level-$k$ Meta-Learning for Safe and Pedestrian-Aware Autonomous Driving: System Model and Preliminary

-level-$k$ thinking is a cognitive hierarchy theory that is widely applied in multiplayer games.
-A level-$k$ player chooses his best responses based on the assumption that all other players are level-(k-1) thinkers.
-We could say:
+Level-$k$ thinking as a cognitive hierarchy theory, which is widely applied in multiplayer games, allows the level-$k$ thinking players to choose their best responses based on the assumption that all other players are level-$(k-1)$ thinkers.
+Denote $a^k$ as the action of level-$k$ player and $\mathbf{a}^{k-1}$ as all other $(k-1)$-th players' actions.
+Suppose we have a function $BR$ as a correspondence maps from an action to the set of its best responses.
+We could write the logic of level-$k$ thinking by: